prywaciarzxd/DatasetCreator-ML/README.md

 4. Optionally, set the API key through the GUI by clicking on "Enter your API key."

-## Optional functionality
+## Optional Functionality

-U can run in in CLI version definetely faster, parrarel downloading apks, decompiling etc. Here is the link: https://github.com/prywaciarzxd/DataSetCreator-ML-CLI
+Enhance performance by utilizing the Command-Line Interface (CLI) version.
+This version enables faster execution through parallel downloading of APKs and decompilation.
+Access the CLI version [here](https://github.com/prywaciarzxd/DataSetCreator-ML-CLI).

 ## Program Functions